psaris/wordle/README.md

-# A Q Implementation of Wordle (as a Mastermind Special Case)
+# A Q Implementation of Wordle (as a Mastermind Extension)

-Clone this project and initialize the mastermind submodule
+Clone this project and initialize the mm submodule

 ```
 $ git clone git@github.com:psaris/wordle.git